MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/vpnclient/New-EapConfiguration.md

 ### Example 5: Create a TTLS EAP configuration object with MSCHAPv2 as the client authentication method
 ```
-PS C:\> $A = New-EapConfiguration -Ttls -TunneledNonEapAuthMethod "MSChapv2" -UseWinlogonCredential
+PS C:\> $A = New-EapConfiguration -Ttls -TunnledNonEapAuthMethod "MSChapv2" -UseWinlogonCredential
 ```

 This command creates a new EAP configuration object and stores it in the variable named $A.
 The EAP configuration object is customized by specifying the following parameters:

 - The *Ttls* parameter, which indicates that this configuration object uses TTLS as the authentication method
-- The *TunneledNonEapAuthMethod* parameter with the MSChapv2 value, which specifies that MSCHAPv2 is used as the specific client authentication method
+- The *TunnledNonEapAuthMethod* parameter with the MSChapv2 value, which specifies that MSCHAPv2 is used as the specific client authentication method
 - The *UseWinlogonCredential* parameter, which indicates that Windows logon credentials are used automatically when connecting with the VPN connection profile that uses this EAP configuration object.

 ### Example 6: Create an EAP configuration object and use it as input